justinhtn/sagemaker-sentiment-analysis/README.md

 ## Steps to play with web app

+ #### Update (6/24/20): As a cost saving measure, the Sagmaker endpoing was deleted - and as a result the live prediction is currently is non functional.

 1. Head over to [Sentiment app](https://justinhtn.github.io/sagemaker-sentiment-analysis/) (running on github pages)

 2. Copy and paste a review from imdb, yelp or make your own up.